Andalusi agricultural corpus: Texts

 The Arabic language agricultural corpus were composed between the 11th and 14th century in Seville, Toledo, Granada and Córdoba.

 Abū l-Khayr's botanical work is the most complete Andalusi botanical text known to modern scholars, containing richer descriptions of plant morphology than other agronomy texts, and detailed information about habitat, plant phenology, uses, cultivars and geographical distribution.

 Ibn al-Awamm's Kitab al Filaha is considered the most important and encyclopedic of the medieval writings from the European west, but it was relatively unknown in Northwestern Europe until the 19th century when it was first translated into French and Spanish.
 It contains details on plants like "All plants planted in [the walnut's] vicinity show antipathy to it, with the exception of the fig".
 He quotes extensively from the Nabatean Agriculture, and to a lesser extent from earlier Roman and Andalusi authors.

 These texts were mostly based on Columella's earlier work De re rustica.
 But they were also influenced by earlier peasant knowledge and contained details about the agricultural practices of al-Andalus, many of which came from the palace gardens or nearby agricultural areas.

 As such they contain details about Umayyad Córdoba's aristocratic gardens.

 There is some information of how new species like the Syrian pomegranate were adapted to Al-Andalus.
-The Syrian pomegranate was brought to Al-Andalus by a returning ambassador where it was planted in Bunila (modern day Casarabonela, Malaga) in 780 AD.
+The Syrian pomegranate was brought to Al-Andalus by a returning ambassador where it was planted in Bunila (modern day Casarabonela) in 780 AD.